swelborn/tomopyui/docs/index.md

 # tomopyui

-## Description

 Have you ever wondered to yourself one of the following:

-- "I really don't want to learn a python API to reconstruct my X-Ray tomography data"
+- "I really don't want to learn a python API to reconstruct my tomography data"
 - "I really wish I knew what was going on during automatic tomography data alignment, and that it wasn't just a black box filled with math that gives me a bad result"
 - "I really don't want to open another image stack in ImageJ"

 `tomopyui` aims to provide a solution to these problems.
-Built on [tomopy](https://tomopy.readthedocs.io/en/latest/), [astra-toolbox](http://www.astra-toolbox.com/docs/install.html), [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/), and [mpl-interactions](https://mpl-interactions.readthedocs.io/en/stable/index.html), `tomopyui` is a graphical user interface (GUI) that will allow you to
+Built on [tomopy](https://tomopy.readthedocs.io/en/latest/), [astra-toolbox](http://www.astra-toolbox.com/docs/install.html), [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/), and [mpl-interactions](https://mpl-interactions.readthedocs.io/en/stable/index.html), `tomopyui` is a graphical user interface (GUI) that will allow you to:

-- Import your data
+- Import tomography data
-- Find your center of rotation (manually, or automatically from [tomopy](https://tomopy.readthedocs.io/en/latest/))
+- Find the data's center of rotation (manually, or automatically from [tomopy](https://tomopy.readthedocs.io/en/latest/) 's centering algorithms)
-- Iteratively align your data
+- Iteratively align your data using [joint iterative reconstruction and reprojection](https://www.nature.com/articles/s41598-017-12141-9.pdf) and inspect the convergence at each iteration.
+- Look at your normalized/aligned/reconstructed data in the app, rather than pulling it up in ImageJ
+- Try out all the reconstruction algorithms in a few clicks.
+Run them.
+Come back to folders filled with reconstructed data using all those algorithms.
+Some are better than others, and some are faster than others.
+- Process a dataset quickly to find standard values, save alignment and reconstruction metadata in JSON files for batch reconstruction later on. (still in development progress)

+This application was developed at the Stanford Synchrotron Radiation Lightsource ([SSRL](https://www-ssrl.slac.stanford.edu/)) to aid in our alignment and reconstruction processes.
+It could certainly use _your_ help!
+See the {doc}`contributing` page for more information on how you can get involved.

 ## Usage

-Open up Jupyter Lab, and run the following in the first cell:
+Open up [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) after [installing](#install), and run the following in the first cell:

 ```{jupyter-execute}
 %matplotlib ipympl